 On the news, on social media, or even on the governmental decisions.
-The term CO2 emissions it’s everywhere.
-Literally, even on the air that we breathe.
-But, What are these emissions?
+The term CO2 emissions is everywhere.
+Literally, even in the air that we breathe.
+But, what are these emissions?
 And when we talk about CO2 equivalent, what does this mean?

 We have gathered some information for you to understand these expressions and know how they have an effect in our environment and our lives.

 Let’s talk about science, what is carbon dioxide?

 Carbon dioxide or CO2 is a gas that we can find in abundance in our atmosphere.
 It is necessary for the life cycle on Earth as it is present in numerous organic compounds: starting from the air that we exhale to the photosynthesis made by plants turning this gas into oxygen.

 Natural resources, such as the ocean or vegetation, keep the balance of these emissions.
 It is a continuous process in which CO2 contributes to the life cycle on our Planet.

 Here is when the problem starts.
 Human activities do not play under the same rules as nature.
 We extract, refine, transport and burn fossil fuels without a balance.